luka-j/AskfmScrapper/README.md

 # askfm-scrapper
 Proof-of-concept.
 Nothing is private, especially not publicly published data.

 Give it a username, and it will download all questions/answers/likes/authors in a file.
-Convinient for Ctrl+F. Read comments for more detailed instructions.
+Convinient for `grep`.
+Read comments for more detailed instructions.

 Known issues:
+- Doesn't work with videos
 - Single-threaded.
 I don't own a high-end PC, and I like to do something else while scrapping random strangers' data.
 - Might fail to record a question or two.
 Very minor, however
 - Might fail to properly format question/answer, resulting in text artifacts